 When you click on a desired monitoring, the chart is loaded with the selected option.
-To open a chart as a separate dialog, click on the regional context as a separate dialog, click on the regiona context as a separate dialog
+To open a chart as a separate dialog, click on the regional charts button placed at the top right of each chart.
+The monitoring charts below are available: